 Aided by the NFL’s third-ranked rushing attack led by Lynch and his career-highs in carries (315) and yards (1,590, 3rd NFL), along with 11 rushing touchdowns, Wilson gained a comfort level to excel in the offense.

 Bevell saw his offense jump from 30th in the league in Week 8 to 17th to end the season as Seattle set a club record with three consecutive games with 450-plus offensive yards (Weeks 13-15), while outscoring opponents 170-43 to end the regular season.
-His unit boasted four Pro Bowlers - Lynch, Wilson, T Russell Okung and C Max Unger.
+His unit boasted four Pro Bowlers - Lynch, Unger, Wilson and T Russell Okung.
 Lynch and Unger were also named first-team AP All-Pro selections.

 Under Bevell’s direction in 2011, Seattle’s offense found its identity: running the football.
 Over the last-half of the season, the Seahawks running game ranked fifth in the NFL with 1,212 rush yards, posting 100-plus team rushing yards in eight of its last nine games, including a six-game streak that was its longest since the 2002-03 seasons.